Stevixent/Note-Extension/README.md

  A SIMPLE ON THE GO NOTE CHROME EXTENSION
   Video Demo:
   Description:
 The Simple Notes Chrome extension offers a convenient way to take and manage notes while browsing.
 Whether you're conducting research, attending online classes, or simply jotting down quick thoughts, Simple Notes provides a minimalist and user-friendly interface.

-Features include the ability to save and sync notes across devices, ensuring your important information is always at your fingertips.
-The extension's clean design and intuitive controls make note-taking a breeze, helping you stay organized in your digital workspace.
+popup.js: This contains the javascript code that handles the functionality of saving, clearing and syncing notes across devices

+popup.html: This contains the code for UI of the chrome extension

+styles.css: This contains the css for the chrome extension

+There was no debate on design choice, i liked the concept of blue, white and grey.